 Is Getting a Job Abroad Realistic?

-Local Language Fluency
+Local Language Fluency if Often Required

 Spanish fluency is a requirement to get a job at most businesses in Ecuador, as well as in other Spanish speaking countries.

-Specialized Skill Set
+A Specialized Skill Set is Often Needed

 If you have a specialized skill set or education, you may be able to get a job and have a translator supplied for you.
 For example, Ecuador has a foreign doctor program that encourages doctors to move to Ecuador.

-There are also programs to teach a foreign language to students here in Ecuador, but the pay is very low: $4 to $5/hour.
+There are also programs to teach a foreign language to students in Ecuador, but the pay is very low: $4 to $5/hour.

 When we were doing research to move abroad, we briefly considered New Zealand and Australia.
 However, even though we have marketable skill sets for available jobs in those countries, they have age and health requirements for immigrants that we didn’t meet.

-You may have a specialized skill set that qualifies you for a job abroad, but the pay may be very low and there may be other factors that prevent you from getting a job in your destination country.
+You may have a specialized skill set that qualifies you for a job abroad, but the pay may be very low and there may be other factors that prevent you from getting a job in your preferred country.

 You need a visa type that allows you to work in another country.
-Some visa types are specifically for work, others allow you to work and others prevent you from working.
+Some visa types are specifically for work, others allow you to work, and others prevent you from working.

-Local Income Taxes
+You Might Need to Pay Local Income Taxes

 Being a foreigner is often a hindrance to finding a job.
 This is especially true when there is stiff competition for work, which is common in most developing countries.

-Ecuador, Columbia, Peru and other countries in this region have a lot of Venezuelan refugees who need work.
+Ecuador, Colombia, Peru and other countries in this region have a lot of Venezuelan refugees who need work.
 Ecuador is prioritizing Venezuelan work visas so they can get jobs here and start paying into the social systems they’re using.

 Since they already speak fluent Spanish and they’re willing to work for low wages, they are stiff competition to other foreigners looking for the same jobs.

-How to Make Money Living Abroad
+How to Work Remotely & Make Money Living Abroad

 When we lived in Denver, she worked in the office about 20% of the time and at home the other 80% of the time.
 When we decided to leave Denver, she told her bosses that she needed to be 100% virtual and thankfully they were ok with that.